Clare Thatcher is a Contemporary British artist based in Bristol UK with a passion for painting.

 Clare has exhibited nationally including London, Northampton, Nottingham, Bristol and Bath, recently showcasing her work on paper in Hasselt, Belgium.
 Clare has been selected for John Moores Painting Prize 2018 Exhibition, Walker Art Gallery, Liverpool.

 Clare is resident artist at Ronnies of Thornbury and co-founder of CLaSH Artspace Bristol, where she has a studio.
 She graduated from Bath Spa University with a Masters Degree in Fine Art and from the University of the West of England with a first class honors degree in Drawing and Applied arts.
-She has won an award to attend the Helsinki Drawing Laboratory at Aalto University, Helsinki (2013) and is an Artist Network Member at The Royal West of England Academy, Bristol (2017).
+She has won an award to attend the Helsinki Drawing Laboratory at Aalto University, Helsinki (2013) and is an Artist Network Member at The Royal West of England Academy, Bristol (2017-present).